 By this point I was getting pretty hungry and started to walk in a big loop back home.

-And even though most plants are starting to fade there are still wild flowers only just waking up.
+Even though most plants are starting to fade, there are still wild flowers only just waking up.

 It was a great walk and I was lucky the sun stayed out so long.
 For a couple of days afterwards I kept expecting to see the stalker chicken sitting on my doorstep in the morning – or worse, on my pillow looking at me when I woke up!